Fairytales and Other Stories

-Four knifes appeared in the air one behind the other.
-The first hit him in the wrist forcing Damar to drop his knife; the rest followed the motion of Damar as he rolled free of Alisha in an effort to dodge the other knifes.
+Four knives appeared in the air one behind the other.
+The first hit him in the wrist forcing Damar to drop his knife; the rest followed the motion of Damar as he rolled free of Alisha to dodge the other knives.
 Alisha backed toward the knight away from Damar.
 Alisha was standing in front of the knight when Damar pulled another knife and threw at her.
-Eric pulled Alisha roughly aside and caught the knife in midair and threw it aside.
+Eric pulled Alisha roughly aside and caught the knife in midair and tossed it aside.

-“I’ll die someday but not today,” Damar said before he leaped to the window and looked down at the moat below.
-“Perhaps we’ll meet again,” he said and then he jumped.
+“I’ll die someday but not today,” Damar said before he leapt to the window and looked down at the moat below.
+“Perhaps we’ll meet again,” he said, and then he jumped.

 Eric walked over to the window and looked down at the body floating in the moat.
 “Are you alright my Lady,” he asked.

 “Yes, my Lord, I am, but I could use a new dress,” Alisha replied.

 “Let us look around, my Lady; I’m sure there is something we could find in this castle that would be suitable for you to wear.